 But since most everything around Kotor centers around the bay the easiest way to get around is by boat.
 You can take one of the boat tours sold around town or hire a private boat and explore the bay at your leisure.

 Ready to plan your trip to Kotor Montenegro?
-Let Savvy Nana Travel help you plan your dream vacation!
+Let SNTTours help you plan your dream vacation!
 I specialize in cruises and custom itineraries, what ever your interest and your budget I’m sure I can help you plan the perfect vacation.